glGetString — return a string describing the current GL connection

 const GLubyte *glGetString (GLenum name);

-Specifies a symbolic constant, one of GL_VENDOR
+Specifies a symbolic constant, one of GL_VENDOR, GL_RENDERER, GL_VERSION,

 glGetString returns a pointer to a static string describing some aspect of the current GL connection. name can be one of the following: